beatrizsmerino/vue-gh-pages/README-v3.md

 3. `📦 Install Dependencies`: Runs `npm install` command to install all the necessary dependencies defined in your `package.json`.
 4. `🏗️ Run NPM script to build`: Run the `npm run build` command, if present, to compile your project and prepare it for testing.
 5. `🧪 Run NPM script to test`: Conducts automated tests by running `npm test` command if exist, ensuring that the code works as expected.
-6. `🔍 Validate commits to use the commitlint syntax`: Ensures that all commit messages in the pull request adhere to the predefined standards of commitlint, maintaining a clean and consistent commit history.

 #### 2.4.
 How execute the workflow and watch the results